This post may contain affiliate links. The full disclosure policy can be found here.

 Even if you aren’t chosen for the wand ceremony, get an interactive wand!
 They are about $50 and probably the best value souvenir that you can buy at Universal.
 You can use the wand to cast “spells” in both Hogsmeade and Diagon Alley, and it’s so much fun!

 6. Try a butterbeer or specialty beverage

-There are several varieties of Butterbeer (frozen, ice cream, etc) so choose one or try them all!
-If you have an intolerance or choose not to eat dairy, don’t worry – you still have options!
-The Butterbeer itself does not have dairy in it, but the topping does and they will not serve it without it.
-However, Pumpkin Juice, Green Fizzy Ale, and several other drinks are all dairy free.
-We absolutely loved the Pumpkin Juice.
+There are several varieties of Butterbeer (frozen, ice cream, etc.) so choose one or try them all!
+If you have an intolerance or do not to eat dairy, don’t worry – you still have options!
+The Butterbeer itself does not have dairy in it, but the topping does, and they will not serve it without it.
+However, Pumpkin Juice, Green Fizzy Ale, and several other drinks are all dairy-free.
+We loved the Pumpkin Juice.

 7. Ride the Hogwarts Express both ways

-The experience is different each way, so make sure to ride it both directions.
-The one pet peeve that I had was Hermione’s voice, it sounds nothing like the movie Hermione (Emma Watson.)
+The experience is different each way, so make sure to ride in both directions.
+The one pet peeve that I had was Hermione’s voice; it sounds nothing like the movie Hermione (Emma Watson.)
 Otherwise, riding the Hogwarts Express both ways is so much fun!